Department of Political Science

 Significant Career Contributions

-Received Saint Mary’s University Student Association (SMUSA) University-wide Teaching Award.
+Saint Mary’s University Student Association (SMUSA) Faculty of Arts Excellence in Teaching Award.
 (Awarded at the Charter Day Ceremonial Dinner, March 25, 2017)

-Received Educational Excellence Award (2014) from the Saint Mary's University Student Association (SMUSA) at the Charter Day Ceremonial Dinner, March 29, 2014.
+Saint Mary's University Student Association (SMUSA) .
+Educational Excellence Award (Awarded at the Charter Day Ceremonial Dinner, March 29, 2014).

 Published The Politics of Pragmatism: Women, Representation and Constitutionalism in Canada.
 Toronto: Oxford University Press, 2000.
 320 pp.